kanjialive/kanji-data-media/README.md

 Examples Audio
 ----
-Audio files of the pronuciations of 6-12 common compound words for each supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations in _Kanji alive_.
+Audio files of the pronuciations of 6-12 common compound words for each of the 1235 supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations in _Kanji alive_.
 The words are spoken by male and female, native Japanese speakers.
 32Khz, mono, AAC encoded audio.
 10187 audio files.

 Kanji Animations
 ----
 Kanji stroke order animations hand-written by native Japanese writers on a Wacom Cinqtiq tablet.
 The videos were captured as 15fps QuickTime movies and converted into 248x248, H.264 encoded MP4 files.
-1238 kanji animations.
+1235 kanji animations.

 Kanji Strokes
 ----
 Individual SVG images of each completed stroke in a kanji stroke order animation in ascending stroke order.
-The SVG files were created with potrace from PNG images exported from the kanji stroke order animations.
+The SVG files were created from PNG images exported from the kanji stroke order animations.
 11929 image files.

 Radical Animations
 ----
-SVG image files showing the initial, middle and final images of the three-part animations of each radical illustrating its historical derivation.
-The SVG files are based on a variety of original vector image files.
+Hand drawn SVG images showing the initial, middle and final images of a three-part animations of each radical illustrating its historical derivation.
 730 image files.

 Radical Characters
 ----
 SVG image files of every radical character used in _Kanji alive_.
+The images are derived from a Kyokashotai font.
 247 image files.

 Radical Positions
 ----